On Motzkin numbers and central trinomial coefficients

 for which $s_n(1)$ is just the little Schr\'oder number $s_n$.
 For $n\in\N$, define

-Then $S_n(1)$ equals the large Schr\"oder number $S_n$ which counts the lattice paths from the point $(0,0)$ to $(n,n)$ with steps $(1,0),(0,1)$ and $(1,1)$ which never rise above the line $y=x$.
-As proved by the author [S18], we have
+Then $S_n(1)$ equals the large Schr\"oder number $S_n$ which counts the lattice paths from the point $(0,0)$ to $(n,n)$ with steps $(1,0),(0,1)$ and $(1,1)$ that never rise above the line $y=x$.
+As proved in [S18b], we have

 \proclaim{Lemma 2.1} {\rm (i)} For any $n\in\Z^+$ we have

 {\rm (ii)} Let $b,c\in\Z$ with $d=b^2-4c\not=0$.
 For any $n\in\N$ we have

 \endproclaim \Proof.
 As $(x+1)s_n(x)=S_n(x)$ by (2.3), the identity (2.4) has the equivalent version